Other Exercises

 William Zanzinger, who at twenty-four years

-a tobacco farm of six hundred acres
+Owns a tobacco farm of six acres

-With rich wealthy who and protect him
+With rich wealthy parents who provide and protect him

-And high office relations in the politics of Maryland,
+And office relations in the politics of Maryland,

-Reacted to his deed with a shrug of his shoulders
+to his with a shrug of his shoulders

-And swear and sneering, and his tongue it was snarling,
+And swear words and sneering, and his it was snarling,

 Take the rag away from your face.